mbasagoitia/data-structures-and-algorithms-js/data-structures/hash-tables/README.md

 ## Collision Handling

-A collision occurs when the hashing function assigns the same index in the hash table to different keys, which can result in the overwriting of data.
+A collision occurs when the hashing function assigns different keys to the same index in the hash table, which can result in the overwriting of data.

 In the implementation of the hashing function in this example, this could occur with keys that have the same letters in a different order (mane and name).
 The hashing function will generate the same index.

-One method to handle this is to, instead of storing the value at the given index, store arrays of key value pairs at that index.
+One method to handle this is to, instead of storing a single value at the given index, store arrays of key-value pairs at that index.

 ## Hashing Functions